AvikYadav/AutoGrad-ScalarVersion/README.md

 No performance optimizations

-These limitations are intentional to keep the logic transparent and educational.
+These constraints keep the implementation simple, readable, and educational.

-**Inspiration**
+📚 Inspiration

 PyTorch Autograd